Colby Evans: Racing career

 Evans' involvement in racing started in his teenage years, serving as a crew member for lower-funded teams throughout NASCAR and the ARCA Racing Series, including MBM Motorsports, Hill Motorsports, Norm Benning Racing, Brad Smith Motorsports and Wayne Peterson Racing.
 He also started a social media page dedicated to start and park drivers and teams.

-He stepped behind the wheel in the 2020s, driving in a few dirt track racing events as well as a stock car race at Salem Speedway, driving a car previously used by Michael Waltrip and Bill Davis Racing.
+Evans stepped behind the wheel in the 2020s, driving in a few dirt track racing events as well as a stock car race at Salem Speedway, driving a car previously used by Michael Waltrip and Bill Davis Racing.
 Evans initially aimed to make his ARCA debut in 2024, targeting tracks like Iowa Speedway, Elko Speedway, Indianapolis Raceway Park, and Kansas Speedway.
 On June 25, 2025, Evans announced his ARCA debut, driving Clubb Racing Inc.'s No. 86 at Iowa.
-He purchased a Car of Tomorrow chassis in late 2024 and plans to run the car in several vintage racing events in 2025.
+He finished in 23rd due to transmission issues.
+He also purchased a Car of Tomorrow chassis in late 2024 and planned to run the car in several vintage racing events in 2025.

 Regarding his racing philosophy, Evans said, "it’s now or never, you got all of this money saved in the bank, do it.
 It’s just living the dream and if I’m a start and park legend, I’m a start and park legend.
 If I never win I never win...but I can say, I competed in a freaking stock car race.”